progrium/wssh/README.md

 	cd wssh
 	python setup.py install

+It uses currently uses gevent 0.13, so you may need to install libevent.
+This is because it uses the great work in [ws4py](https://github.com/Lawouach/WebSocket-for-Python).
+My gevent websocket server+client in there could probably be generalized to work with Eventlet; then this could be trivially ported to Eventlet to drop the libevent dependency.

 ## Usage

 Listen for WebSocket connections on a particular path and print messages to STDOUT: